 On one hand young technology uses the most contemporary solutions, on the other, it may not be production-ready, or be borderline production ready.

 You need time to achieve any satisfying results and planning is difficult

-Traditional software development is pretty straightforward.
+Traditional enterprise software development is pretty straightforward.
 You have your business goals, functionalities, choose technology to build it, and assume it will take some months to release a working version.

 In machine learning development has more layers.
 The engineers are writing a program that will generate a program, which will learn to perform the actions you planned when setting your business goals.
 Just adding these one or two levels makes everything much more complicated.